IvanLi-CN/sc8815-rs/README.md

 The SC8815 provides a GPO pin for external MOSFET control and power path management.

-Note on semantics: writing `1` (true) enables the internal open-drain transistor and PULLS THE PIN LOW via ~6kΩ.
-Writing `0` (false) turns it OFF and leaves the pin HIGH-Z.
+Semantics: writing `true` enables the internal open-drain transistor and pulls the pin LOW via ~6kΩ.
+Writing `false` turns it off and leaves the pin high-impedance.

 ```rust,ignore
 use sc8815::{SC8815, PowerPathStatus, registers::constants::DEFAULT_ADDRESS};